quatre29/PRE-1/README.md

 For a basic introduction to Git and Github, please watch videos 1-7 of [this playlist](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV).

-Try out git yourself by following units 1-3 of the [learn git track on Codeacademy](https://www.codecademy.com/learn/learn-git).
+Try out git yourself by following the GitHub Learning Lab course at the bottom of this page of the [GitHib Learning Resources](https://try.github.io/).

 You will need to use Git to download this repository so that you can complete the final challenges!